ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ## CREATING A CENTRAL MANAGER/DELEGATE (`00-StartingPoint`)

-At this point, none of the applications will operate correctly as Bluetooth Centrals ("Question Askers"), but the MacOS and iOS/iPadOS variants will operate correctly as Bluetooth Peripherals ("Magic 8-Ball Answerers").
+At this point, none of the applications will operate correctly as Bluetooth Centrals ("Question Askers"), but the MacOS and iOS/iPadOS variants already operate correctly as Bluetooth Peripherals ("Magic 8-Ball Answerers").

 In this exercise, we'll add the Central functionality to all the apps.
 We'll do this by working on the SDK, which is common to all the apps.

+The SDK has two different main classes: [the `ITCB_SDK_Central` class](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130), and [the `ITCB_SDK_Peripheral` class](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L169) (only available for MacOS and iOS/iPadOS).

+In this class, we will be working exclusively on [the `ITCB_SDK_Central` class](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130); starting from an "empty," non-functional implementation, and arrive at a full implementation.

+The lesson will be in two "phases."
+This is the first "phase," where we will implement the basic Central functionality that discovers and connects to Peripherals.
+In the second phase, we will be working on what happens after the connection is established.

-In the first part of this step, we'll create the [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) instance.
+In the first part of this phase, we'll create the [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) instance.

 In the second part, we'll add the basic [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) callbacks, and establish our Core Bluetooth presence.

-By the end of this exercise, the apps will still not operate completely, but we'll be able to observe Core Bluetooth operating "under the hood," through `print()` statements.
+By the end of this phase, the apps will still not operate completely, but we'll be able to observe Core Bluetooth operating "under the hood," through `print()` statements.

-We will see that the app initializes the Core Bluetooth subsystem, creates a Central Manager instance, then uses that instance to search for advertising devices, and initiate connections to them.
+We will see that the app initializes the Core Bluetooth subsystem, creates a Central Manager instance, then uses that instance to discover advertising devices, and initiate connections to them.

 ## FIRST, LET'S SEE WHAT WE HAVE